Morriar/nit/src/doc/doc_experiments/exp_align/out.nlp/serialization.out.md

 ## Limitations and TODO

-> match: serialization>
+> match: serialization

 The serialization has some limitations:

+> match: serialization
+> match: serialization::custom_serialization
+> match: serialization::serialization_core
+> match: serialization::Serializer
+> match: serialization::inspect::InspectSerializer
+> match: serialization::DuplexCache
-> match: serialization::serialization
+> match: serialization::engine_tools
-> match: serialization::engine_tools::Object::serialization_hash
+> match: serialization::caching

 * A limitation of the JSON parser prevents deserializing from files with more than one object.